adafruit/awesome-stemma/README.md

 ## Stemma Hardware

-With the volume of hardware using these standards, two separate lists have been creaued:
+With the volume of hardware using these standards, two separate lists have been created:

 * [Awesome Stemma QT](./awesome-stemma-qt.md) - list of hardware using the 4-pin I2C interface (Stemma QT / Qwiic)
 * [Awesome Stemma](./awesome-stemma.md) - list of hardware using the three & four pin digital/analog connection.